Myoldmopar/cv/development.md

 Around 2011 I found Git, and GitHub, and have not looked back.
 I use Git on the command line essentially every day on my life, and I am comfortable with nearly every repository "situation" out there.
-Tools like gitk, TortoiseGit, and Github for Desktop are fine as well, but I’ve resolved every possible merge conflict scenario and know the ins and outs of rebase, bisect, submodules, and release branching right from the terminal.
+Tools like gitk, TortoiseGit, and GitHub for Desktop are fine as well, but I’ve resolved every possible merge conflict scenario and know the ins and outs of rebase, bisect, submodules, and release branching right from the terminal.

 ## DLL Heck